• Countries

 Greeting

-Israel is a multinational state with different ethnic groups along with Jews, so you can see different forms of greeting there.
-The traditional form of greeting in a business environment is a handshake, but it may look different in different ethnic cultures.
+Israel is a multicultural state where, alongside Jews, various ethnic groups reside, resulting in different forms of greeting.
+The traditional form of greeting in a business setting is a handshake, but among representatives of different ethno-cultural groups, it may vary.

-The common greeting is Shalom, which means "For Peace", "Peace to your Home".
-"Shalom" is said not only during greetings, but also when saying good-bye.
+A common greeting is "Shalom," which means "Peace," or "Peace be upon your house."
+"Shalom" is used not only when greeting but also when saying goodbye.

-Bodily contact between the sexes is not accepted among Orthodox Jews, nor among Arabs due to their Muslim traditions.
-In this regard, foreign women should wait for an initiative from a man before extending a hand to greet them.
-The same applies to foreign men, who should pay attention to a woman's behavior in this situation.
+Physical contact between genders is not customary among Orthodox Jews, as well as among Arabs due to their Muslim traditions.
+Therefore, foreign women should wait for the man to initiate a handshake before extending their hand in greeting.
+The same applies to foreign men, who should pay attention to the woman's behavior in such situations.

-In a business event, participants may not introduce their wives who are present at the meeting, as this is not customary in traditional Arab families or among Orthodox Jews.
+At business events, participants may not introduce their wives who are present at the meeting, as this is not customary in traditional Arab families or among Orthodox Jews.

 Introduction

-In Israel, as in many other countries (especially in the West), a person's first name comes before his last name.
-However, for example, on official forms you can see the reverse order - first the last name, then the first name, and often with no comma between them (as is customary in other countries).
-For example, a driver's license for a man named Aaron Cohen would have his last name first, Cohen, and then his first name, Aaron.
+In Israel, as in many other countries (especially Western ones), a person’s first name is placed before their last name.
+However, on official documents, for example, you may see the reverse order – the last name first, followed by the first name, often without a comma between them (as is customary in other countries).
+For instance, on a driver's license, a person named Aaron Cohen will...

 Exchange of Business Cards

-Foreign women coming to Israel should be aware that their partner may be an orthodox Jew who may not be able to accept (for example, a business card) from a woman's hand.
-In this case, it is better to put the business card on the table in front of him.
+Foreign women who come to Israel should keep in mind that their partner might be an Orthodox Jew who may not be able to accept (for example, a business card) directly from a woman's...

 Small Talk: Overview